vpillai002/CS381/1/Design.md

 **Vishnu Pillai**

-- Project lead - Designed and built the project from scratch in Python.
+- Designed and built the project from scratch in Python.
 - Supported Will with understanding the project control flow and overall structure of the program.
 - Wrote the design and pseudocode sections of the final project documentation.

 **Will Meyer**

-- Project support - Designed and built the project from scratch in C++, his primary coding language.
+- Designed and built the project from scratch in C++, his primary coding language.
 - Added comments to the Python submission file for better understanding and readability.
 - Created the outline and overall structure for the final project documentation.